-The following story was written by John Scarrott of the London-based Design Business Association.
+Written by John Scarrott of the Design Business Association in London.

 Photo by worldoflard